 Go to your mobile device online store (Google Play Store, Apple Store or BlackBerry App World) and search for McAfee Mobile Security (MMS).

 You can also download the MMS application at http://www.McAfeeMobileSecurity.com/mobile

 on your mobile device browser.
 For more information, see TS101406

 After you download MMS, follow the on-screen instructions to install the application.
 You can use your existing McAfee account email address and password or you can select to create a new account.
 Your mobile device and data are then protected for as long as you subscribe to Mobile Security.

 How can I access my MMS account online?

-You can easily access and manage MMS accounts online using either of the following methods:
+You can use either of the following methods: